-Timing is everything.
-Pier fishing is different from fishing from a boat because of the timing.
+When learning how to fish from a pier timing is everything.
+Pier fishing differs from fishing from a boat in a most meaningful way.
 On a boat, you go to where the fish are.
 On a pier, you wait for the fish to come by.
-This means you have to do a bit of research.
+This means you will need to do a bit of research.
 Check with fishing reports for the best tides and other pier fishing tips.
 Chances are, if you see a bunch of anglers out at the pier at a certain time, then that's the time for you to be there, too.
 Fishing reports or the folks at the tackle shop might also clue you in on any migrations that might be coming by.

 Eventually, you will learn the optimum conditions on the pier.
 Keep a record of what is going on around you to determine how to fish under the best conditions; water clarity, wind speed and direction, and other weather conditions are important to keep track of.
 After a while, you'll learn what makes for a good day of fishing.

 The nice thing about pier fishing is the chance to talk with fellow anglers.
 As opposed to being out on a boat by yourself or with a few friends, you are out among others who share your passion.
-It is easy to pick up fishing tips from others who have been doing it for a bit longer than you.
+It is easy to pick up pier fishing tips like the best pier fishing rigs or best bait for pier fishing in the area from others who have been doing it for a bit longer than you.